Primary

 Start by loading your hamstrings—push your hips back while keeping your chest up and bar close.
 Explode from the hips first, then shrug and pull the elbows high.
 The "hang" position should feel like a loaded spring ready to release.
 Keep the bar within an inch of your body throughout the movement.

-Want Hang Clean in your program?
+See where Hang Clean fits in your weekly plan

 Stand holding barbell at hip height with hook grip.